margaretmf/margaretmf.github.io/teaching.md

 We close a thing that, come what may,
 Would take the nasty taste away.
 'Come on!' we cried, 'The time is ripe
-To send him shooting up the pipe!
+To send him shotting up the pipe!
 He has to go!
 It has to be!
 And very soon, he's going to see
 Inside the room to which he's gone